National Museum (Prague)

 The National Museum houses nearly 14 million items from the areas of natural history, history, arts, music and librarianship, which are located in dozens of museum buildings.

-The main building of the National Museum has been renovated in 2011–2019, and permanent exhibitions are gradually being opened from Spring 2020.
+The main hall of the National Museum is located on Wenceslas Square in downtown Prague.
+Built in neo-Renaissance style in 1891, the building underwent significant restoration from 2011 to 2018 to mark the centennial of the Czech and Czechoslovak declaration of independence.
+Due to its dominance over the busiest intersection of Prague, the National Museum building carries a significant national importance.
+As such, it frequently serves as a focal point for protests, rallies, gatherings and public events.

 Origins

-Even before the French Revolution some royal and private collections of art, science and culture were made available to the public but in the XIX century all big cities need at least a museum.
+Even before the French Revolution, some royal and private collections of art, science and culturally relevant items were made available to the public.
 The beginnings of the museum can be seen as far back as 1796 when the private Society of Patriotic Friends of the Arts was founded by Count Casper Sternberk-Manderschied and a group of other prominent nobles.
 The avowed purpose of the society was "the renewed promotion of art and taste".
 In 1800, the group founded the Academy of Fine Arts, which trained students in progressive forms of art and history.